jonathanyvargas/textmygov-frame/README.md

     1. Confirm button/logo color (match with brizy widget).
     2. Confirm if they want the widget to exit or leave the logo behind, or if they want the logo to load first.
     1. Widget position: fixed (scroll with page), or absolute (to remain static).
-    2. iframe location: default is bottom: 1%; right: 0%;
+    2. iframe location: default is bottom right.
-    3. Button location (within iframe): default is <button class="close-button-top-right"….
+    3. Button location (within iframe): default is top right.
 (These can all be pre-made options and presented as such.
 In which case we only need to insert the Brizy popup window link.)